Carbon-for-Developers/carbon-sdks/typescript/README.md

 ##### enable_file_picker: `boolean`<a id="enable_file_picker-boolean"></a>

 Enable integration\\\'s file picker for sources that support it.
-Supported sources: DROPBOX, BOX, GOOGLE_DRIVE, SHAREPOINT, ONEDRIVE
+Supported sources: GOOGLE_DRIVE, ONEDRIVE, BOX, SHAREPOINT, DROPBOX

 #### 🔄 Return<a id="🔄-return"></a>